|Monuments in Delhi|

-Jama Masjid is the largest mosques of Delhi, India.
+Jama Masjid is the largest mosque of Delhi, India.
 It was constructed across the road in front of the famous monument Red Fort.
-This sacred masjid was built between the year 1644 and 1658 and is one of the last outstanding architectural works of the famous Mughal emperor Shah Jahan.
+This sacred mosque was built between the year 1644 and 1658 and is one of the last outstanding architectural works of the famous Mughal emperor Shah Jahan.
 Its spacious, attractive courtyard of the mosque usually holds thousands of faithful.
-This holy Masjid is situated on a mound in the beautiful heart of the old city and projects amazingly into the Old-Delhi skyline.
+This holy mosque is situated on a mound in the beautiful heart of the old city and projects amazingly into the Old-Delhi skyline.

 The mosque was constructed in pure red sandstone and white marble by over 5000 artisans.
 The mosque is originally called the Masjid-i-Jahan-Numa, or “mosque which commands the view of the whole world”, the Jama Masjid stands at the amid of the erstwhile old capital city of the famous Mughals, Shahjahanabad.

-The Jama Masjid was accomplished under the proper supervision of Saadullah Khan who were the Prime Minister of Shah Jahan at that time.
-A sum of around Rs 10 lakhs was spent on the total construction of the Jama Masjid.
-The Jama Masjid is constructed on a red sandstone porch which is almost 30 feet (10 m) from the overall level of the ground.
+It was accomplished under the proper supervision of Saadullah Khan who were the Prime Minister of Shah Jahan at that time.
+A sum of around Rs 10 lakhs was spent on the total construction.
+It has been constructed on a red sandstone porch which is almost 30 feet (10 m) from the overall level of the ground.
 The mosque is about 1400 square yards (1200 m²) in total extent.

 The Jama Masjid has main three gateways including four towers, three domes and two minarets.
 The main entrance of the masjid is located on the eastern side which is facing the Red Fort.
 Each minaret of the mosque has 5 distinct storeys and each one of these storeys has a perfect projecting balcony.
 The adjoining edifices are well-crafted, done with artistic calligraphy.